-There are some cases in which serious access control measures must be taken, such as the entrance into a secure or sanitized room or facility.
+There are some cases in which serious access control measures are necessary, such as the entrance into a secure or sanitized room or facility.
 In those cases, mantraps are a potential solution.
-While these access control systems require a hefty upfront investment, they can be used to ensure that no unauthorized access into an even more valuable facility occurs.
+While these access control systems require a hefty upfront investment, they can be used to prevent unauthorized access to an even more valuable facility.
 This guide explains everything you need to know about mantraps.

 What is a mantrap?